KP-Wiki/GameLauncher/README.md

 ## Configuring
 1. Open src\KM_Settings.pas and fill in constants.
-3. Update game build process to generate "version" file in the games root folder containing game version string.
+2. Update game build process to generate "version" file in the games root folder containing game version string.
-2. Change graphics in the src\Form_Main.dfm image.
+3. Change graphics in the src\Form_Main.dfm image.
+4. You can tweak diff settings in the TKMHDiffPatch constats (affects diff generation speed vs size)